HEALTHWIDEWEB WELLNESS NETWORK INC.

 Quebec reaches deal with family doctors to improve access to basic care

-The provincial government has reached a deal with the association representing general practitioners to give Quebecers easier access to healthcare.
+May 3, 2022 -- The provincial government has reached a deal with the association representing general practitioners to give Quebecers easier access to healthcare.
 In a statement published Sunday, the government said the deal will allow patients signed up with a family doctor to have access to that doctor or another one from the doctor’s group within 36 to 72 hours, depending on their medical situation.

 Read full article